AverageTime: Enhance Long-Term Time Series Forecasting with Simple Averaging: Method

 \subsection{Overview}

-In this section, we first introduce the principal architecture of AverageTime, which is composed of MLPs for prediction, along with transformer encoders and MLPs for channel embedding.
-To capture the correlations among channels, we design a simple yet effective framework for long-term time series forecasting, as illustrated in Figure \ref{fig:model}.
+In this section, we introduce the proposed AverageTime method, which utilizes MLPs for sequence forecasting and employs transformer encoder and MLPs to extract inter-channel information to capture channel-wise dependencies; these dependencies are then fused to produce the final prediction.
+The framework is shown in Figure \ref{fig:model}.

-For the input time series, this approach aims to model channel dependencies using a combination of Transformer-based and MLP-based channel embedding layers, all the channel layers are shared across all time steps.
-As shown in the top of the figure, we first transpose the time series, apply multiple Transformer encoders and MLPs to capture the channel dependencies, the embedded time series is then transposed back, after which both the transposed time series and the original time series are processed using parameter-independent MLP layers.
-Finally, the outputs are averaged to obtain the final prediction.
-Additionally, we enhance the prediction process using a clustering method.
-Specifically, during prediction, a channel clustering approach is employed to ensure the channels with high correlations share the same MLP parameters.
-This transformation shifts channel-wise predictions to group-wise predictions, thereby improving model efficiency while maintaining predictive performance.
+For the input time series, we first extract inter-channel dependencies using Transformer-based and MLP-based channel modules to generate new time series.
+As illustrated in the upper part of the figure, we initially transpose the time series and employ Transformer encoders along with MLPs to capture inter-channel dependencies, yielding a time series enriched with more channel information.
+This time series is then transposed back.
+Subsequently, we utilize parameter-independent MLP layers to predict all channels for each sequence individually, followed by fusing the predictions through averaging.
+Furthermore, to enhance the prediction process, we introduce a clustering strategy.
+Specifically, during prediction, highly correlated channels are assigned to MLP layers with shared parameters, improving prediction performance while minimizing interference.
+This shifts the approach from per-channel to per-channel-group prediction, significantly boosting inference efficiency.

-Our model effectively leverages information both across channels and sequences through the use of a parameter-shared mixed-channel embedding layer and parameter-independent MLP prediction layers.
+Our model effectively leverages information both across channels and sequences.
 It also incorporates the Revin regularization technique\cite{Revin} to mitigate distributional shifts between sequences.

-The core framework of our approach involves an averaging operation between the embedded results and the original predicted results.
-Averaging after prediction effectively decouples the channel and sequence capture processes, reducing the interaction between these two processes and thus improving the model's performance.
+The core of our framework lies in extracting new time series through channel interaction, which are then averaged with the original time series.
+This process effectively decouples the modeling of channel-wise and temporal dependencies.
+The information introduced by the newly extracted time series further enhances the prediction accuracy.
+Our model is designed to validate the feasibility of constructing and integrating such sequences.
+The fusion strategy may also be extended to more sophisticated mechanisms, such as gating operations, to further improve model performance.